Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new CloudTrail trail that applies to all Regions.
 - [x] Change the existing CloudTrail trail so that it applies to all Regions.

 ### A company's cloud operations team is responsible for building effective security for IAM cross-account access.
 The team asks a security engineer to help troubleshoot why some developers in the developer account (123456789012) in the developers group are not able to assume a cross-account role (ReadS3) into a production account (999999999999) to read the contents of an Amazon S3 bucket (productionapp).
 The two account policies are as follows: Which recommendations should the security engineer make to resolve this issue?
-(Select TWO.)
+(Select TWO)

 ![Question 97](images/question97.jpg)